 Visiting Cradle Mountain National Park

-Now that you know what to do in Cradle Mountain, you may be wondering about the logistics of it all.
+Now that you know what to do at Cradle Mountain, you may be wondering about the logistics of it all.

-The national park is pretty big and if you’re planning your trip, you want to head to the north entrance, near the Cradle Mountain summit.
+The national park is pretty big!
+If you’re planning your trip, you want to head to the north entrance, near the Cradle Mountain summit.

 This is where you’ll find the Visitors Centre and all the best things to do in Cradle Mountain.